kodydeda4/swift-recipes-app/README.md

 1. `AppReducer`
     * Root reducer of the app.
 You can add more features here if you like.

-2. `MealList`
+2. `HomeFeature`
-    * Feature that fetches & displays a list of meals from the api.
+    * Feature that fetches & displays a list of cateogires & meals from the api.

 3. `MealDetails`
     * Feature that displays the details of a meal.